 Most roadside trees that are not within private ownership are managed by the Kent County Council Highway Authority.

-If you have concerns about a street tree, would like to request works to one or would like to plant a tree near a public road, please contact KCC through their website.
+If you have concerns about a street tree, would like to request works to one, or would like to plant a tree near a public road, please contact Kent County Council (KCC) via the KCC website.

 Tunbridge Wells Borough Council land

 We carry out regular inspections of our trees to identify issues at the earliest possible time, so preventative action may be taken where appropriate.
 Reactive management is sometimes necessary where unforeseen damage occurs, or a tree’s condition deteriorates.